 For information on the latest proteome for Arabidopsis thaliana, please visit UniProtKB.

 You can easily download the latest protein sequences for Arabidopsis thaliana proteome here.
 Please note this download is for the current UniProtKB release, which may be different to release 2021_02 that was used for the most up to date SWISS-MODEL Repository.

 |Proteins in proteome||Sequences modelled||Models|

 Detailed coverage numbers are obtained by hovering the mouse over one of the boxes.

 The plot shows the evolution over years (x-axis) of the fraction of Arabidopsis thaliana reference proteome residues (y-axis) for which structural information is available.
-Different colors (light blue to dark blue) in the plot represent the quality of the sequence alignment between the reference proteome sequences (targets) and the sequences of the protein structure database (templates).
-Alignments with low sequence identity are displayed in light blue, whereas alignments with high sequence identity are depicted with dark blue in the plot.
-Target-template alignments were computed using HHblits.
-NR20 database was used to calculate profiles to search a database derived from all unique PDB protein sequences.
+Different colors (light blue to dark blue) in the plot represent the quality of the sequence alignment between the reference proteome sequences (targets) and the sequences of the proteins in the structure database (templates).
+Alignments with low sequence identity are displayed in light blue, whereas alignments with high sequence identity are depicted in dark blue.
+The SWISS-MODEL Template Library is used as database of templates.
+Only target-template alignments found by HHblits and only residues with atom coordinates are considered.

 Many proteins form oligomeric structures either by self-assembly (homo-oligomeric) or by assembly with other proteins (hetero-oligomeric) to accomplish their function.
 In SWISS-MODEL Repository, the quaternary structure annotation of the template is used to model the target sequence in its oligomeric form.
 Currently our method is limited to the modelling of homo-oligomeric assemblies.
 The oligomeric state of the template is only considered if the interface is conserved.